-NFL's opening day: Reaction to Colin Kaeperick's anthem protest
+NFL's opening day: Reaction to Colin Kaepernick's anthem protest

 "So much respect for Kaepernick and all the other athletes standing up for what they believe is right, regardless of what people will say," one user tweeted.

-Others noted the loaded date, saying that it was particularly "disrespectful" not to honor the anthem on 9/11.
+Others noted the date, saying that it was particularly "disrespectful" not to honor the anthem on 9/11.

 Protest started preseason